fe1ixxu/ALMA/README.md

 - **ALMA-13B-LoRA**
 - **ALMA-13B-R (NEW!)**: Further LoRA fine-tuning upon ALMA-13B-LoRA with contrastive preference optimization (BEST MODEL!).

-We have also provided the translation outputs from our best system, ALMA-13B-LoRA, in the `outputs/ours/` directory.
-These outputs can be directly accessed and used for subsequent evaluations.
+We have also provided the WMT'22 and WMT'23 translation outputs from ALMA-13B-LoRA and ALMA-13B-R in the `outputs` directory.
+These outputs also includes our outputs of baselines and can be directly accessed and used for subsequent evaluations.

 Model checkpoints are released at huggingface:
 |     Models    | Base Model Link | LoRA Link |